deleSerna/deleSerna.github.io/_posts/2025-10-27-spring-ai_perplexity_ollama-MCP_multi_sever.markdown

 categories: java spring_ai spring_boot mcp ollama perplexity_ai agentic_patterns
 published: true
 ---
-This is a follow up of my [previous article] (https://deleserna.github.io/java/spring_ai/perplexity_ai/mcp/mcp_server/mcp_inspector/2025/08/15/spring_ai_perplexity_MCP.html).
+This is a follow up of my [previous article](https://deleserna.github.io/java/spring_ai/perplexity_ai/mcp/mcp_server/mcp_inspector/2025/08/15/spring_ai_perplexity_MCP.html).
 Here, I demonstrate how we could set up multiple MCP client-servers and how an agentic pattern can be used to integrate them.

 The overall architecture of the setup is as follows.
 We have 2 MCP servers each exposeing different tools but connecting to the same db to retrieve different data.
 Each MCP server is connected to an MCP client via http.
 The server will announce its exposed tool to the client and here we use ollama to select the tools provided by the server.
 In our example, MCP server exposes only one tool, therefore here the client won't have much difficulty in choosing the right tool.
 But we can easily expand the MCP server to expose more tools.